German Shorthaired Pointer

 (Body shape and physical characteristics)

-- Hip dysplasia: (malformation of the hip joints causing pain and disability): breed mean score 9.3 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 9.8 (parents should be lower)

-- Eye disease: Progressive Retinal Atrophy (PRA) (loss of night vision progressing slowly to total blindness) (annual testing)
+- Eye disease: Progressive Retinal Atrophy (PRA) (annual testing)

 - Bitches not to produce litters under two years of age